duembgen/AngleRealizability/README.md

 # Realizability of planar point embeddings

-*It is normal that the below Binder link is not working as long as the repository is not public yet.
-As soon as it is public, it should work.*

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/duembgen/AngleRealizability/master)

 This repository contains the code to reproduce all results of the 2020 ICASSP paper named